bingwt504/bing-collection-downloader-pro/README.md

 For further information on loading custom extensions see https://support.google.com/chrome/a/answer/2714278?hl=en

+# (optional) Using with AI Images Gallery Generator

+For easier management and visualization of your downloaded collections, you can use the **AI Images Gallery Generator** (see https://github.com/bingwt504/ai_images_gallery_generator).

+- This tool allows you to generate a **self-contained, searchable HTML gallery** of all your downloaded images and prompts.
+- You can organize images from **multiple downloaded ZIP files** into a **unique** gallery.
+- This makes it easier to browse, search, favorite, and manage your AI-generated images offline.

+**Recommended workflow:**
+1. Use this tool (Downloader) to get images from Bing Collections.
+2. Unzip them in separaed subfolders into the `images/` folder of the Gallery Generator.
+3. Run the Gallery Generator to create a single HTML gallery combining multiple collections.

-# IMPORTANT UPDATE 24/05/2025:
+# Important
-please be aware that the HTML file is NOT PORTABLE!!
+Please be aware that the HTML file is NOT PORTABLE!!
 Then it will break if you move it to another folder.
-So I'd suggest you to KEEP THE ORIGINAL ZIP FILES, since they will always work.
+So I'd suggest you to **keep the original zip files**, since they will always work.

-Alternatively, if you have unzipped/want to unzip the files, you can use another tool from mine https://github.com/bingwt504/ai_images_gallery_generator/tree/main which will organize your pictures and prompts in an offline searchable HTML gallery.